Nikki Haley kicked off 2024 presidential campaign with calls for a new generation of leadership

-Former United Nations Ambassador Nikki Haley said Wednesday that not enough Americans feel proud of their country and that it's time for a new generation of leadership as she made her opening pitch for the Republican nomination for president at an event in Charleston, South Carolina.
+Former United Nations Ambassador Nikki Haley argued Wednesday the nation was ready to move past the "division and distractions" that she said marked today's politics and called for a new generation of leadership as she kicked off her 2024 presidential campaign in Charleston.

 The former twice-elected governor of South Carolina, who turned 51 last month, launched her 2024 campaign Tuesday in a video and will travel to the early-voting states of New Hampshire and Iowa in the following days.
 Her announcement could provide a jolt to what has so far been a slow-moving Republican primary campaign season, with many potential candidates hesitant to be the first to follow former President Donald Trump into the race.
 Trump launched his third bid for the White House in November.